home-assistant/home-assistant.io/source/_components/sensor.nzbget.markdown

   type: string
   description: IP address where your NZBGet installation is running.
 port:
-  required: integer
+  required: false
-  type: string
+  type: integer
   description: The port of your NZBGet installation.
   default: 6789
 ssl:
-  required: boolean
+  required: false
-  type: string
+  type: boolean
   description: Whether or not to use SSL to access NZBGet.
   default: false
 name: